About Tinker Level

 They then move on to Micro:bit, a pocket-sized device that introduces physical computing.
 Using code, students interact with real-world components like LEDs, sensors, and buttons.
 This hands-on experience helps them understand how software can control hardware, deepening their problem-solving abilities and reinforcing computational thinking.

 Lastly, with LEGO SPIKE Prime, students combine coding with engineering.
-They build and program robots using motors, sensors, and LEGO elements, applying their creativity to solve challenges and complete interactive projects. this not only strengthen their STEAM foundation but also fosters collaboration and innovation.
+They build and program robots using motors, sensors, and LEGO elements, applying their creativity to solve challenges and complete interactive projects.
+This not only strengthens their STEAM foundation but also fosters collaboration and innovation.

 Scratch is a visual programming language and the world's largest free coding community for children.
 It lets kids create interactive stories, games and animations.